|

 Final Verdict

-Whether you choose to use a steam cleaner or clothing steamer is up to you.
-Both types of steamers will effectively eradicate dust mites to control these pests in your home.
+Whether you use a steam cleaner or clothing steamer is up to you.
+Both steamers will effectively eradicate dust mites to control these pests in your home.

-I hope that our blog on how to kill dust mites has been helpful to you.
+I hope this post on how to kill dust mites has been helpful to you.
 The great thing about using a clothing steamer to kill dust mites is that handheld steamers are inexpensive.
 It won’t cost you an arm and a leg to get on top of your dust mite problem.
-Make sure you use distilled water in your clothing steamer to avoid mineral buildup.
+Ensure you use distilled water in your clothing steamer to avoid mineral buildup.

 Colloff MJ, Taylor C, Merrett TG.
 The use of domestic steam cleaning for the control of house dust mites.
 Clin Exp Allergy.
 1995 Nov;25(11):1061-6. doi: 10.1111/j.1365-2222.1995.tb03252.x.
 PMID: 8581838.